 Helping out the locals during vacation has been aggressively marketed in recent years with the buzzword “voluntourism,” but the Steins can’t be accused of being trendy, as they’ve been running their adventure trips combining recreation and camping and volunteering for 20 years.

-Popular spring trips geared toward families include Costa Rica ($2,195 per person), where your brood might do some whitewater rafting as well as help a local family repair their house.
+Popular spring trips geared toward families include Costa Rica ($2,195 per person), where your brood might do some whitewater rafting as well as help a local family repairs their house.
 The Florida Keys trip ($2,295) mixes snorkeling and SCUBA with coral reef restoration.

 Parents who prefer to let their teens go it alone will take heart in knowing that the maximum student to leader ratio is 7:1, that all leaders have wilderness and medical training, and that the company itself is accredited by the American Camping Association.
 And though trips are co-ed, sleeping arrangements are not.
 In a rule that sounds like it was written by somebody’s mom or dad (the Steins have three kids of their own), “a participant found in the tent of a member of the opposite sex will be sent home.”